Cwanyo/AUOpenHouseStudentIOS/README.md

 - [Alamofire](https://github.com/Alamofire/Alamofire) - Used for HTTP request
 - [SwiftyJSON](https://github.com/SwiftyJSON/SwiftyJSON) - Used for handling JSON data

+### Note
+- Need to be updated according to the new changes in API

 # Contributors
 - Chatchawan Yoojuie
 - Pannachet Lertananta
 - Sai Kham Sheng